jessejlt/interview/README.md

 `partial_products.go`

-> Asked by Google
+> Asked by Uber

-Given a sorted set of integers [1, 2, 3, 4], produce a set of partial products such that each index contains the product of the set, sans the current index.
+Given a list of integers [1, 2, 3, 4], produce a set of partial products such that each index contains the product of the set, sans the current index.

 **Restrictions**
 1. You cannot use division